jsnider3/ComicGetter/README.md

 ## Supported Webcomics

 Currently it supports the following:
-* The Last Days of Foxhound
+* Captain SNES
+* El Goonish Shive
 * Girl Genius
 * Order of the Stick
+* Saturday Morning Breakfast Cereal
+* Schlock Mercenary
+* The Last Days of Foxhound
 * The Punchline is Machismo
-* Schlock Mercenary
 * XKCD
-* Saturday Morning Breakfast Cereal
-* Captain SNES
-* El Goonish Shive

 Adding new webcomics can be done by implementing the interface specified in com.joshuasnider.comicgetter.ComicGetter.

 ## To Run
 mvn compile
-mvn exec:java
+mvn exec:java -Dexec.mainClass="com.joshuasnider.comicgetter.ComicGetter"

+## Proposed Features
+Features I'm thinking of adding, but haven't yet.
+* Automatically detect file ending.
+* GUI that lets you select which webcomics to download.

+## Proposed Webcomics
+I'm thinking of adding support for the following webcomics:
+* Erfworld
+* Grrl Power
+* Penny Arcade
+* Sandra and Woo
+* VG Cats